Skip to content

 Simulation Methods

-Guide to the Qiskit Aer simulation backends available in the Quantum Pipeline for quantum circuit execution.
+Guide to the Qiskit Aer simulation backends available in Quantum Pipeline for quantum circuit execution.

 Overview

-When running VQE simulations locally (without IBM Quantum hardware), the Quantum Pipeline uses Qiskit Aer as the simulation backend.
+When running VQE simulations locally (without IBM Quantum hardware), the pipeline uses Qiskit Aer as the simulation backend.
 Qiskit Aer provides multiple simulation methods, each implementing a different mathematical representation of the quantum state.
-The choice of simulation method determines the accuracy, performance, memory usage, and GPU compatibility of your simulation.
+The choice of method affects accuracy, performance, memory usage, and GPU compatibility.

 Available Methods